DanonymousCoder/Conditionals/README.md

 # Conditionals
 Hi i'm DanonymousCoder
-This repository was created for me to learn and practice
+This repository was created for me to learn and practice conditionals